VictorLlanir/c-sharp-intermediate-course/README.md

 stopwatch.Stop();

-stopwatch.CurrentDuration(); // Will retrieve the current duration of the Stopwatch in secods.
+stopwatch.CurrentDuration(); // Will retrieve the current duration of the Stopwatch in seconds.
 ```

 #### StackOverflow Post